Australia's largest independent migration law firm. Open 7 days! Book here.

 Learning that your visa application has been refused can be a daunting experience, leaving individuals search of answers and potential avenues for relief.
 Here at Australian Migration Lawyers, we understand.
 It is essential to promptly and strategically navigate the aftermath of your refusal taking into account potential consequences and outlining your next steps.

 If your protection visa application is refused, you may be able to seek a review of the decision by an independent tribunal or a court.
-If you applied for a protection visa onshore and arrived in Australia lawfully, you may be able to apply for a review by the Administrative Appeals Tribunal (AAT).
-The AAT can review the decision on the merits and consider any new information or evidence that you provide.
+If you applied for a protection visa onshore and arrived in Australia lawfully, you may be able to apply for a review by the Administrative Review Tribunal (ART).
+The ART can review the decision on the merits and consider any new information or evidence that you provide.
 You must lodge your application for review within 28 days of receiving the refusal decision.
 However, if your visa was refused on character grounds, stricter time limits apply and must lodge an application within 9 days after the day on which you were notified of the decision.

-If you are not eligible for a review by the AAT or if you are dissatisfied with the outcome of the review, you may be able to apply for a judicial review by the Federal Circuit Court of Australia.
+If you are not eligible for a review by the ART or if you are dissatisfied with the outcome of the review, you may be able to apply for a judicial review by the Federal Circuit Court of Australia.
 The court can only review the decision on the grounds of legal error, and cannot reconsider the facts or merits of your case.
 You must lodge your application for judicial review within 35 days of receiving the refusal or review decision.

 Another option is to submit a request under Section 48B of the Migration Act 1958 (Cth), seeking the intervention of the Minister for Home Affairs.
 Pursuant to s 48B of the Migration Act 1958 (Cth), the Minister for Home Affairs has the authority to intervene in your case, either by approving the visa or permitting you to submit another protection visa application.